Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_cicd_auto_publish/README.md

     `adf_code_path` which is the path in repo where our ADF code is stored.
 This is the same place that you choose as `Root folder` while linking Git with ADF.

-    `adf_package_file_path` -This is the path in repo where the `package.json` file is present.
+    `adf_package_file_path` - This is the path in repo where the `package.json` file is present.
 This file is used to generate the ARM Templates.

 ```yaml
 variables: